goutamvenkatesh/blackbuck.github.io/_posts/2015-04-27-securing-https-in-go.md

 ---
-layout: post
+layout: article
 title: "The easy guide to securing HTTP + TLS with Go"
-modified:
-categories: posts
+categories: blog
-excerpt: Go language conference is looking for good women speakers and Blackbuck Computing got selected to the NASSCOM Startup Warehouse!
+excerpt: The practical guide to HTTPS security with Go
 tags: [GopherCon India, Blackbuck Computing, Fastah, Golang, Siddharth Mathur, Go programming language, Crypto, TLS, HTTPS, Excuse me your Crypto is showing]
-#image: blackbuck-fastah-siddharth-mathur-gophercon-india.jpg
+#image:
 # feature:
+#  teaser: gophercon160.png
-date: 2015-04-27T11:59:00+05:30
+date: 2015-04-27
-comments: false
+comments: true
 share: true
 ---

 The [Go programming language](http://golang.org) makes it easy to write and deploy servers offering HTTPS ( HTTP + Transport Layer Security) to clients.
 The crypto package in Go's standard library is easy to use and well documented: it's an under-explored gem.
 Due to it's low-on-legacy implementation of modern standards and easy configurability, there is no reason to insert an Apache or Nginx server to terminate TLS connections.
 A Go application server can do it all including being the front-end.
 All without OpenSSL!